Back

 • Wyoming

-*Alabama, Connecticut, and Vermont are not current “States of Principle Licensure” (SPL), which means you can get a license issued for these states through the compact once you qualify through another SPL state.
+*Connecticut, Pennsylvania, and Vermont are not current “States of Principle Licensure” (SPL), which means you can get a license issued for these states through the compact once you qualify through another SPL state.
 None of these states qualify as an SPL state for licensing in other states.

 States with pending legislation to join the compact include: